bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lindenbaum.md

 **Adolf Lindenbaum** was a Polish mathematician, logician and topologist.
 He was executed by the Nazis.

 ### Mathematical Profile (Excerpt):
-* Mowsza Lindenbaum owned several companies and made a movie in 1931 but no further details of the family seem to be known except that they were Jewish.
 * There are no records of Adolf's early years although we can assume that he was brought up in Warsaw.
 * At the time that Lindenbaum was born, Poland did not exist as an independent country but had been partitioned between Austria-Hungary, Prussia and Russia.
 * Lindenbaum, who was sixteen at the time, enlisted in an organisation set up by the Polish White Cross to help the soldiers.